-These faint differences can also change how the beryl crystal forms too.
+These faint differences can also change how the beryl crystal forms.
 Emeralds usually have flat peaks to their hexagonal bodies, but the Goshenite specimen comes to a point instead.

 Actual Beryl Color

-One difference between goshenite and emeralds is that goshenite is a Type II gem and Emerald is a Type III.
-The different types refer to typical clarity of different gems.
+One difference between goshenite and emeralds is that goshenite is a Type II gem and emeralds are a Type III.
+The different types refer to the typical clarity of different gems.
 Type I gems are frequently clear, Type II gems usually display some inclusions, and Type III gems will nearly always show inclusions.
 Clarity is judged differently for each type depending on what should be expected of the inclusions in the crystal formation.